-- practicing good posture and form when using a tool, keyboard, or another device that can result in repetitive motion injuries
+- practicing good posture and form when using a tool, keyboard, or other device that can result in repetitive motion injuries

-- taking a break from your activity every 30 minutes to one hour
+- taking a break from your activity every 30 to 60 minutes

 - stretching the muscles you’re using to reduce tension